 Types of Boat Storage

+For anything but the smallest boats or watercraft, outdoor storage is the best choice.
 Dropping off your boat or watercraft is easy since most storage facilities are constructed with large gates and wide driveways to facilitate trucks and trailers.

-Standard Outdoor Boat Storage
+Outdoor Boat Storage Options

 Make sure to take the length of your trailer into account when arranging for storage space.
 Trailers typically add approximately 2 to 4 feet to the overall length of the boat.
 Don’t forget about your dive platform, either!